Want to learn everything there is to know about Apple's programming language Swift and have some fun developing awesome iOS applications on the way?

 We present an example solution for the gallery and the random function

-I am also a web and mobile application developer with almost four years of working experience.
+I am also a web and mobile application developer with almost five years of working experience.
 But my greatest passion is designing and developing mobile games for iOs devices, in either Objective C or Swift.

 My teaching philosophy is best described in the words of Benjamin Franklin: